Xilinx-CNS/cns-dpdk-next-sfc/README_CDX.md

 Test runs on each CDX device detected on the DPDK CDX bus.

+> **NOTE:** CDMA demo application uses CDMA devices which are simulated in QEMU enviromentment only.
+Hence this application will provide expected results only in QEMU enviroment.

 ## CDX test

 CDX test is a basic application which first unplugs and then plugs the CDX devices, and then reads the memory addresses for all the memory regions on all the available CDX devices.

-## Executing DPDK applications on QEMU
+## Executing DPDK applications

 > **NOTE:** Steps in following sections should be run as root user.
 ~~~